scribe-security/docs/docs/platforms/gitlab-integration.md

 | `policy-dockerhub`        | Evaluates policy against Dockerhub evidence. |
 | `policy-k8s`              | Evaluates policy against Kubernetes evidence. |

-The next chapters of this documentation provides a comprehensive guide to seamlessly integrating the Scribe Security Platform into your GitLab CI/CD pipeline, ensuring enhanced security throughout your development lifecycle.
+The next chapters of this documentation provide a comprehensive guide to seamlessly integrating the Scribe Security Platform into your GitLab CI/CD pipeline, ensuring enhanced security throughout your development lifecycle.

 ## Runner Considerations